 Second, you can freely redistribute your customized version of the Unreal Editor, and (if you choose) UE4 source code to the Unreal Engine community through Epic's Unreal Engine channels including GitHub and the Marketplace.
 These redistribution rights are covered in Unreal Engine EULA for Publishing section 1b.

 You're free to redistribute all of Epic's UE4 source, and your modifications and extensions to it, to the Unreal Engine community, through a fork of Epic's UE4 GitHub repository.
 Of course, you're also free to not redistribute any source, if that's what you prefer.

 Generally, source code is of interest to a smaller and more hardcore developer community than the Unreal Editor and its user-friendly interface for Blueprint visual scripting and other systems.
 We recommend starting with a release of mod tools, and considering source later as your community gains momentum.

-Yes, mod developers are free to purchase UE4 Marketplace content for use in their mods, and to redistribute that content to the general public as part of their playable mods (in the form of object code and cooked content).
+Yes, mod developers are free to purchase Unreal Engine Marketplace content for use in their mods, and to redistribute that content to the general public as part of their playable mods (in the form of object code and cooked content).

 However, mod developers may only share commercial Marketplace content in source code or uncooked form within their mod development team.
-This content format mustn't be released to the community at large, as Marketplace developers are relying on selling it to earn their livings.
+You must not release content in this format to the community at large, as the Marketplace developers who created it rely on selling it as a source of income.